Thalassery cuisine: Malabar cuisine

-Thalassery Faloodha
+Thalassery faloodha

-Thalassery faloodha is a regional variant of the Persian dessert.
-This is a cocktail of fruit salad, dry fruits such as blackcurrant, pistachio, cashew, almond (badam), rose milk and vanilla ice cream.
+Thalassery faloodha is a regional variant of the Persian dessert faloodeh.
+This is a cocktail of fruit salad, dry fruits such as raisins, pistachios, cashews, almonds (badam), rose milk, and vanilla ice cream.

 Green mussel dishes

-The Asian green mussel (Perna viridis) cuisines are favored in Thalassery dishes.
+The Asian green mussel (Perna viridis) is favored in Thalassery dishes.
 The mussel is called Kallu-mma-kaya (fruit on the stone) or kadukka.
-They grow on rocks at the seashore.
+They grow on rocky surfaces in the Arabian Sea.

 Other dishes include kallummakaya porichathu (fried mussel), arikkadukka (stuffed-in-shell mussel, steamed and fried), kallumakkaya ularthiyath (mussel stir-fry), kallumakkaya varattiyathu (mussel pickles).
 Elambakka (clams) are also popular.

 The green mussels' popularity led farmers to employ aquaculture in local rivers to increase supplies.
 Thalassery natives are known for their generous hospitality towards guests.